Esri/arcgis-maps-sdk-java-samples/symbology/simple-fill-symbol/README.md

 # Simple fill symbol

-Change a polygon's fill color, outline color, and fill style properties.
+Change a graphic's fill color, outline color, and fill style properties.

 ![Image of simple fill symbol](SimpleFillSymbol.png)

 ## Use case

-Customize the appearance of a polygon with a color and style scheme suitable for the data.
+Customize the appearance of a graphic with a color and style scheme suitable for the data.
 For example, a polygon with a brown 'forward-diagonal' fill style could represent an area of artificial ground mapped on a geological map.

 ## How to use the sample